doowb/2016-11-02-dayton-web-developers-meetup/README.md

 ## What is this?

-This repository contains the slides for a talk given at a [Cincinnati JavaScript User Group meetup](https://www.meetup.com/Cincinnati-Javascript-User-Group/events/234407546/).
+This repository contains the slides for a talk given at a [Dayton Web Developers meetup](https://www.meetup.com/dayton-web-developers/events/226548666/).

 ## Build